The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.

 Service in Schools strives to expand the number of NYC students engaged in transformative community service and service-learning experiences that enable them to use their voice, skills, and critical thinking to affect positive change in their communities and the world.

-We aim to offer a range of resources for schools to empower students, as well as recognize and help schools sustain outstanding service and service-learning programs.
+Service in Schools offers a range of resources for schools to empower students, as well as recognizes and helps schools sustain outstanding service and service-learning programs.

-We provide schools with resources to create and enhance their community service and service-learning programs.
+Service in Schools provides schools with resources to create and enhance their community service and service-learning programs.

 In an effort to further engage and support schools in service-learning and school-led service, Service in Schools is supporting selected schools in creating Service in Schools Kids Care Clubs.
 Selected elementary schools (grades K-5) will receive continuous on and off-site support and guidance from Service in Schools, in partnership with generationOn, to develop and sustain the club's project ideas and activities.
 Service in Schools Kids Care Club facilitators will also benefit from professional learning and networking opportunities to maximize club impact and student engagement.

 Data gathered from educators in the 2016-17 school year revealed Service in Schools' impact on students and schools in NYC.
 Important findings include: